Healthy Homes Assessment Heretaunga

 Insulation Heretaunga

-Insulation for underfloor and ceilings has been compulsory on all rental houses as of July 1st, 2019.
-All landlords and property managers must make sure that the insulation is up to current standard.
-In certain situations, the current ceiling insulation, or the insulation of the subfloor space might need to be topped up or replaced.
+Ceiling and underfloor insulation is required in all rental houses from 1 July 2019.
+All landlords and property managers should make sure that the insulation meets current standard.
+In certain situations, the current ceiling insulation, or the insulation of the sub floor space might need to be added or replaced.

-A properly insulated home will help to control condensation and lower the chance of dampness and mould, and will also make much easier to the home to hold the heat.
+A properly insulated home can help control condensation and reduce the chances of mould and dampness and also makes more easy to allow the house to keep the heat.

-The "R" refers to thermal resistance and it is a measurement of how well the insulation resists heat flow.
-The more high the R-value, more efficient the insulation.
+The "R" stands for thermal resistance and is a measure of how well the insulation withstands heat flow.
+The more high the R-value, better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3